felixheinold/Teamprojekt/README.md

 # AI-Assisted Learning Game

-An educational app/video game powered by deep learning, designed to teach concepts from the media industry — or other chosen fields — in an engaging and interactive way.
+An educational app/video game powered by deep learning, designed to teach concepts from the media industry — or another approved field — in an engaging and interactive way.

 ## 🎯 Project Goal

 To develop a 2D or 3D educational game or app that uses artificial intelligence to assist users in the learning process.
 The game will include a deep learning model, such as a language model or content generator, embedded into the user experience (e.g., as an NPC tutor or in-game assistant).

+## 🎮 Game Concepts

+This project explores multiple mini-games that support learning through interaction.
+Below are some initial game design ideas:

+### 1. Klassisches Quizduell (Baseline)
+- Multiple choice questions with 4 answer options
+- Players have a fixed time (e.g., 10 seconds) to respond
+- Questions are categorized (e.g., by lecture chapters)
+- Scoring: Correct answers and faster response times yield more points
+- Answer validation using structured data (e.g., JSON: `"richtig": "C"`)
+- Modes: Single-player or versus AI

+### 2. Lückentext-Spiel (Fill-in-the-Blank)
+- Short educational text with 1–2 missing terms
+- Players drag and drop or select correct terms
+- Example: “Die Bilanz besteht aus ___ und ___.”
+- Validation through comparison with expected terms (e.g., `["Aktiva", "Passiva"]`)

+### 3. Memory mit Fachbegriffen (Memory Match Game)
+- Classic memory game with a learning twist
+- Cards show either a term and its definition, or a question and its correct answer
+- Players flip two cards per turn; matched pairs disappear
+- Matching logic based on defined pairs (e.g., `"Umlaufvermögen": "Vermögen, das nicht dauerhaft dem Unternehmen dient"`)

+More mini-games may be developed based on user testing and feedback.

 ## 📌 Task Description